You'd better get comfortable with a pumpkin spice latte.

 This is going to take a while.

-It all starting in 1963 on the day I was launched into this crazy world.
-My mother would tell you that I was an evil child.
+It all started in 1963—the day I was launched into this crazy world.
+My mother would tell you I was an evil child.
+My uncle says I’m lucky I’m alive.
 Sleep all day, scream all night.
-I think that is why you will never hear a peep from me in a haunted house.
+I think that’s why you will never hear a peep from me in a haunted house.
+I used up all my scream in my formative years. :-)

 Spooky TV Shows

 I was raised spooky.
 Growing up I gravitated toward anything dark and dismal.
-My favorite TV shows where and still are:
+My favorite TV shows were and still are:

 I clearly remember being creeped out by the organ music of The Ghost and Mr. Chicken with Don Knotts.